-Every man needs to know the importance of looking after their beard, which is why Major Beard is creating this series of articles on beard care.
+Every man needs to know the importance of looking after their beard, which is why we are creating this series of articles on beard care.
 It's that important, and we care that much about how your beard looks.
 After all, beards are fashionable right now, and I can say I want it to stay that way as long as possible.

 But sometimes your facial hair needs a bit of TLC.
 When this is the case, you're gonna want the best and quickest result possible.
 If you need a quick fix for your face, you're going to want beard butter.
 With the best of both beard balms and beard oils, beard butter will moisturize and fix your face fast.